eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 ### lane change restrictions
 When defining lane change restrictions with `changeLeft` and `changeRight`, the vehicle class "emergency" should typically be allowed since emergency vehicles can ignore non-physical restrictions in most cases.

-To strongest restriction is the value "ignoring".
+The strongest restriction is the value "ignoring".
 Note, that vehicles of class "ignoring" cannot be restricted from lane changing with `changeLeft` and `changeRight`. (only creating separate parallel edges will work).

 ## Stop Offsets